-Requests must be directly related to the completion of the participant's Career Plan and the removal of barriers to achieving career goals;
+Requests must be directly related to the completion of the participant's Career Plan and the removal of barriers to achieving career goals.
+Eligible uses for interim FSS disbursements include requests related to job training, education, homeownership, small business development, debt repayment, credit building, affordable transportation, and other areas as needed.